wdconinc/practical-computing-for-scientists/README.md

 ## Blackboard

-I will use blackboard only for announcements.
+I will use blackboard only for initial announcements.
 This ensures that everyone who is currently enrolled in the class has access to the relevant information.
 Make sure you check your blackboard announcements regularly or have it setup to notify you by email.

+## Google Classroom

+I will use Google Classroom for distribution of homework assignments, project assignments and lecture materials.
+The main reason is that this platform integrates well with the Google Colaboratory framework.

+## Google Colaboratory

+In finding a suitable platform for programming exercises, I tried to balance a number of competing criteria:
+- ease of access for students,
+- ease of access for graders,
+- ability to assist students with problems,
+- ability to give feedback to students,
+- ability to track changes and improvements.

+Google Colaboratory fulfills the majority of these requirements.
+It provides a fully functional programming environment in the web browser (so no local installation is necessary).
+It is built upon the Google Drive framework and allows shared access to files.
+Access to it is included in the W&M Apps account that every student already has.

+Although Google Colaboratory notebooks at first glance seem identical in operation as Google Drive documents (text documents, spreadsheets, or presentation), there is an important difference that is relevant for this class.
+Only the text of the notebooks is shared!
+The loaded libraries or values of variables are not shared among users of the same notebook.
+Keep this in mind when working on a notebook collaboratively.

 ## Suggested Resources